-Ever since I’ve moved from Chicago to Los Angeles, I’ve been on a quest for a real gyro.
-I grew up in Chicago, and if there is one thing that Chicagoans do right, its food.
+Gyros are one of my favorite types of sandwiches.
+Ever since I’ve moved from Chicago to Los Angeles, I’ve been on a quest for a real gyro in the city.
+I grew up in Chicago, and if there is one thing that Chicagoans do right, it’s food.
 One of my favorite places to eat whenever I visit is Nicky’s Gyros, on the corner of 147th and Cicero in Crestwood.

-In Athens there are numerous stands and fast food restaurants where you can get a gyro-type sandwich.
-I wanted to find the “realist” one, so I went into a small hole in the wall Greek fast food restaurant away from the touristy areas and made a valiant effort to order a gyro in a language I can’t speak.
-Luckily, the restaurant only served gyro-type sandwiches, so they were able to guess pretty easily what I wanted, and I got my authentic Greek gyro sandwich, which astonishingly only cost about 4 euro.
+In Athens, there are numerous stands and fast-food restaurants where you can get a gyro-type sandwich.
+I wanted to find the “realist” one, so I went into a small hole-in-the-wall Greek fast food restaurant away from the touristy areas and made a valiant effort to order a gyro in a language I can’t speak.
+Luckily, the restaurant only served gyro-type sandwiches, and they were able to guess pretty easily what I wanted.
+I got my authentic Greek gyro sandwich, which astonishingly only cost about 4 euros.

 Chicago was right!